andreasabel/inCode/entry/functor-combinatorpedia.md

     `Bind`, from *\[Data.Functor.Bind\]\[\]* in *semigroupoids*, is "`Monad` without `return`"; it only has `>>=` (called `>>-`).

+    Somewhat serendipitously, the constraint associated with monoids in `Comp` is none other than the infamous `Monad`.

+    This might sound familiar to your ears --- it's the realization of the joke that "monads are monoids in the category of (endo)functors".
+The idea is that we can make a tensor like `Comp` over functors, and that "monoids in" that tensor correspond exactly to `Monad` instances.
+A part of the joke that we can now also see is that monads aren't the *only* monoids in the category of endofunctors: they're just the ones that you get when you tensor over `Comp`.
+But we see now that if you use `Day` as your tensor, then "monoids in the category of functors over `Day`" are actually `Applicative` instances!
+And that the monoids over `:*:` are `Alt` instances, etc.

-    Somewhat serendipitously, the `CM` constraint associated with `Comp` is the famous `Monad`.
-Hopefully this insight also gives you some insight on the nature of `Monad` as an abstraction: it's a way to "interpret" in and out of `Comp`, which enforces an ordering in interpretation :)
+    Theory aside, hopefully this insight also gives you some insight on the nature of `Monad` as an abstraction: it's a way to "interpret" in and out of `Comp`, which enforces an ordering in interpretation :)

--   **Induced Monoid**
+-   **List type**

     ``` {.haskell}
-    type SF Day = Free1
+    type NonEmptyBy Day = Free1
-    type MF Day = Free
+    type LIstBy     Day = Free
     ```

     `Free f a` is a bunch of `f x`s composed with each other.
 It is either: